deonvz/ChatGPTFileuploadFirefoxExtension/README.md

 9. Go to the ChatGPT website, you will now have a File upload Button.
 10. The loading indicator shows how much has been uploaded as the script breaks the file into chunks to stay within the character limits of ChatGPT.

+* Note: Currently Extension must added again, each time the browser is restarted.

 ![1684228518303](image/README/1684228518303.png)